 There are three different methods of "netting" that may be used to calculate the amount of electricity that a customer consumes and exports: instantaneous, hourly, and monthly.
-In a "real time" or "instantaneous" calculation, the meter exports and consumption are measured separately.
+In a "real time" or "instantaneous" calculation, the metered quantities of electricity that are exported to the grid form the customer's generator and that are taken from the grid and used are measured separately.
 With instantaneous netting, all of the consumption from the electric grid is measured and charged the retail rate and all exports to the electric grid are also measured and credited to the customer.

-Interval netting, on the other hand, does not calculate instantaneously but instead calculates the total net electricity consumed or generated over the specified interval.
+Interval netting, on the other hand, does not calculate instantaneously but instead calculates the total net electricity consumed or generated over the certain interval or period of time.
 While on first look it may appear that instantaneous and interval netting would result in similar outcomes, this is not the case.
-To the extent a customer was consuming power from the electric grid during part of an hour, and exporting during the rest of an hour, hourly netting would result in an equal reduction to both consumption and exports, relative to instantaneous netting.
+To the extent a customer was using power from the electric grid during part of an hour, and exporting during the rest of an hour, hourly netting would wash out these two amounts, relative to instantaneous netting.
 With monthly netting, even larger amounts of consumption and exports can be offset, as the customer's consumption may be days or weeks earlier or later than their exports.

-Using an interval over which exports and imports are netted masks the intertemporal reality of the service that Rocky Mountain Power provides.
-One benefit of a net billing program without interval netting is that it sends a price signal for customer-generators to align their usage with their generation output.
-This can benefit other non-participating customers by accurately accounting for the load that the customers with generation draw from the system.
-Netting over an interval period, such as 15 minutes or an hour, sends a weaker price signal for customer-generators to match usage with generation.
-With the scale of customer generation that has been adopted in the Company' service territory, encouraging alignment of loads with intermittent generation has never been more important.
-When a cloud rolls by an area where extensive customer generation is present, their energy production will suddenly drop, and the Company must provide the power demanded.
+Using an interval over which exports and imports are netted masks the actual timing of energy delivered to the customer and energy exported from the customer and distorts the service that Rocky Mountain Power provides.
+One benefit of a net billing program without interval netting is that it encourages customer-generators to line up their usage with their generation output.
+This can benefit other non-participating customers by accurately taking into account the load that the customers with generation draw from the system.
+Netting over an interval period, such as 15 minutes or an hour, provides less of an incentive for customer-generators to match usage with generation.
+With the scale of customer generation that has been adopted in the Company' service territory, encouraging loads to line up with intermittent generation has never been more important.
+When a cloud rolls by an area where there is a lot of customer generation, their energy generation will suddenly drop, and the Company must provide the power needed.
 Indeed, every fraction of a second the Company must serve the load requirements of its customers as loads fluctuate in real time.
-Sending a robust price signal to match customer generation with load as in the net billing program provides a greater opportunity for customer-generators to benefit the system.
+Strongly encouraging customer generators to line up their generation with load as a net billing program does, creates a greater opportunity for customer-generators to benefit the system.